 Retailers Charging Fees?

 Some retailers don’t build those fees into their pricing.
-Instead, they prefer to charge more only to customers who create the extra costs: Those customers who pay through the more expensive credit card networks.
+Instead, they prefer to charge higher prices only to customers who create extra costs: those customers who pay through the more expensive credit card networks.
 For example, a merchant might charge a credit card surcharge to customers who pay with credit, or they might impose a minimum purchase requirement for credit card payments.

-Is that legal?
 Surcharges and minimum purchase requirements are allowed in some states.
-But merchants sometimes charge consumers more than they're allowed to, and they may impose minimums when they're not supposed to.
-Even when merchants aren’t breaking the law, they might break the rules set by their payment processor.
+But merchants sometimes charge consumers more than they're allowed to, and they may set minimums when they're not supposed to.
+Even when merchants aren’t breaking the law, they might break the rules established by their payment processor.

 Mastercard.
 "What Merchant Surcharge Rules Mean to You."
 Accessed April 6, 2020.